 Pain in the shin is usually of gradual onset and can be difficult to get rid of.
-Shin splints is the most widely used term to describe pain on the inside of the shin, but this not actually a diagnosis in itself.
+Shin splints are the most widely used term to describe pain on the inside of the shin, but this not actually a diagnosis in itself.
 Here we explain the injuries which cause what most people describe as shin splints as well as treatment, rehabilitation, and prevention.

 Pain on the inside of the thin:

-Shin splints are the most common cause of shin pain but, although the term is widely used, it is not a specific injury, more a term to describe pain of which there are a number of causes.
+Shin splints are the most common cause of shin pain but, although the term is widely used, it is not a specific injury, more a term to describe the pain of which there are a number of causes.
 It is used to describe general pain at the front of the lower leg, which can have several different specific causes.
 Medial tibial stress syndrome is the most common injury linked to shin splints.
-Symptoms include shin pain on the lower inside area along the bone which may feel tender to touch with swelling, lumps and bumps felt.
+Symptoms include shin pain on the lower inside area along the bone, which may feel tender to touch with swelling, lumps and bumps felt.

-Tibia stress fractures have symptoms similar to medial tibial stress syndrome with long term gradual onset pain on the inside lower part of the shin.
+Tibia stress fractures have symptoms similar to medial tibial stress syndrome with a long term gradual onset pain on the inside lower part of the shin.
 The shin may also feel tender to touch and show swelling.
-An Xray may not show up a stress fracture until it has started to heal so they can be difficult to diagnose.
+An X-ray may not show up a stress fracture until it has started to heal so they can be difficult to diagnose.
 Long-term rest of a few weeks is often indicated if shin splints type pain persists.

 Pain on the outside of the shin: